 - The economy team uplifted customer experience through the new small business advice and event permit application process.
 Both projects involved creating online digital tools.
 Council's event permit application process was streamlined through combining application forms into a single online digital form. - Council introduced a customer survey for statutory planning permit applicants to receive feedback on the statutory planning service, so as to inform future service improvements. - As a further step in the process of replacing paper-based processes with electronic ones, a range of streamlined processes were implemented in statutory planning and building compliance to increase efficiency and track the timely completion of tasks. - The organisation introduced Docusign to digitally sign correspondence to allow remote working by staff and increase timeliness and efficiency.

-The following reviews Council's performance against its 2021-22 Annual Plan actions.
-A 'Not applicable' indicates there was no 2021-22 action required.
+The following reviews Council's performance against its 2021-22 budget and Annual Plan actions.